 While being a doctor may seem like the best position to be in as long as you are working in healthcare, the added tension, responsibility, and stress may not always be worth it.
 Besides, not everyone has the means to pay or even qualify for huge student loans that have become a necessity these days for aspiring medical students.
+Maybe you can only afford to work your way up by enrolling in a reputable medical assistant program so that you have a job that can give you experience to work your way up to pursuing an advanced degree.
 On that note, let us now take a look at the top ten professions which will let you work in healthcare even if you don’t go through medical school.

 The road to becoming a pharmacist is not an easy one, but the years of effort are well worth it, as the annual average income comes to almost $120,000 in the US, not to mention the legal permission to actually help people with their medical regimen.

 After four years of education, a radiation therapist works with not just X-ray machines, but pretty much anything and everything to do with radiation treatment, which includes cancer treatments of course.
 The average US salary comes to roughly $80,000.

 The most approachable paramedical profession serves the crucial function of documenting and charting all the doctor-patient conversations, medical records, dictations, and patient history.
 You can check out the medical scribe job requirements to decide if it’s the right profession for you.

 A physical therapist helps people with disabilities and injury/stroke patients in their rehabilitation.
 The course can be completed in just 2 – 3 years and the average income almost touches the $90,000 mark.

 Audiologist and Speech-Language Pathologist